-It runs as a self contained static web site and is found online at
+It runs as a self contained static web site and can, and for as long as I breathe, will be found online at

-The time travel mode for this presentation was inspirare by Bret Victor's Future of Programming talk.
+The time travel mode for this presentation was inspired by Bret Victor's Future of Programming talk.
+It's so brilliant.
+Everyone should watch it.

 The brainstorming and background research for this presentation (including many more resources and references than mentioned) was organized in a Federated Wiki.

 I modeled the slide pages from real web presentations I made in 1996.
 The originals were hand coded relying on old constructs of HTML tables.
-It was redesigned using modern 2015 responsive web format using the Bootstrap framework, which among many things, affords the HTML media features for audio and video used.
+I redesigned it using modern (circa 2015) responsive web format using the Bootstrap framework, which among many things, affords the HTML media features for audio and video used.

 Bob Metcalfe, inventer of ethernet, was very critical of the early web, and predicted its demise many times in his InfoWorld Columns, starting in December 1995.
 Of course our hindsight is 20/20.